NebulaForgeX/NFX-Identity/STRUCTURE.md

 ---

-This structure ensures maintainability, testability, and scalability while following industry best practices for microservice architecture.
+This structure ensures maintainability, testability, and scalability while following industry best practices for microservice architecture with CQRS pattern.